-With this blog I am branching out (no pun intended, or is it?) from Made-Up In America, my now defun beauty blog, to focus on the our lives as a military family in transition.
+With this blog I am branching out (no pun intended, or is it?) from Made-Up In America, my now defunct beauty blog, to focus on the our lives as a military family in transition.
 My husband just finished up active duty service in the Army.
-I was anticipating a move to Air Force Reserve (which is what he'd been discussing), but he surprised me with a stint in the Army Reserve.
+I was anticipating a move to Air Force Reserve (which is what he’d been discussing), but he surprised me with a stint in the Army Reserve.

 It seems that we always hear about the horror stories of transition (homeless veterans, difficulties with PTSD and TBI), but I think there’s a smaller scale of issues that contribute to the difficulties of reintegration into the civilian world.
 I’m here to share our stories with you.

 Every Branch speaks to both my connections with the military and my husband’s goal of serving in every branch in the Armed Forces.
 We’ve already got two down (Marine Corps, Army), and have our sights set on AF Reserve and Seabee Reserve.
 My husband’s service aside, I myself am in the Air Force Reserve.
 I am a Navy sister, an Army wife to a prior service Marine, an Air Force daughter-in-law, and a Patriot Guard Rider.

 Aim High Erin